IT2901-SINTEF01/frontend/README.md

 ## Overview

-You can see our deployed storybooks [here](https://www.chromatic.com/builds?appId=603cc7be306c9a0023f0f937).
+You can view the current deployment [here](https://frontend-phi-sandy.vercel.app/) and our deployed storybooks [here](https://www.chromatic.com/builds?appId=603cc7be306c9a0023f0f937).

 The frontend is built with React.js, written in TypeScript.
 We also utilise the [Storybook.js](https://storybook.js.org/) library to give an **easy to use** and **intuitive** overview of our React components.
+For deployment we decided to use [Vercel](https://vercel.com/it2901-sintef01/frontend).
 Refer to our [wiki](https://github.com/IT2901-SINTEF01/frontend/wiki) for more information regarding our architecture and structure.

 ## Setup